Mental Health Facilities Muskegon, MI

 Newaygo County Cmhsp - 32.2 miles from Muskegon, MI

 Newaygo County Cmhsp is one of mental health facilities in White Cloud, Michigan, located at 1049 East Newell Street, 49349 zip code.
-Newaygo County Cmhsp provides outpatient treatment and telemedicine/telehealth.
-Newaygo County Cmhsp provides psychotropic medication, behavior modification and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
-Newaygo County Cmhsp also supports transitional age young adults, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Additional services provided at Newaygo County Cmhsp include integrated primary care services, mentoring/peer support/consumer-run services and supported employment.
+Newaygo County Cmhsp provides telemedicine/telehealth and outpatient treatment.
+Newaygo County Cmhsp provides couples/family therapy, psychotropic medication and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Newaygo County Cmhsp also supports transitional age young adults, clients referred from the court/judicial system and people with PTSD.
+Additional services provided at Newaygo County Cmhsp include court-ordered outpatient treatment, integrated primary care services and housing services.

 Learn More